pipe-cd/pipecd/docs/content/en/docs/user-guide/adding-an-application.md

 ---
-title: "Configuring an application"
+title: "Adding an application"
-linkTitle: "Configuring an application"
+linkTitle: "Adding an application"
 weight: 1
 description: >
-  This page describes how to add and configure an application.
+  This page describes how to add a new application.
 ---

 An application is a collect of resources and configurations that are managed together.
 It represents the service which you are going to deploy.
-With PipeCD, all application's configurations and its deployment configuration (`.piped.yaml`) must be committed to a directory of a Git respository.
+With PipeCD, all application's manifests and its deployment configuration (`.piped.yaml`) must be committed into a directory of a Git respository.
 That directory is called as application configuration directory.

 Before deploying an application, the application must be registered from the web UI and a deployment configuration file (`.piped.yaml`) must be committed to the application configuration directory.
 An application must belong to exactly one environment and can be handled by one of the registered `piped`s.
 Currently, PipeCD is supporting the following kinds of application: